 Switching integrations

 Switching between integrations is a process that is not done often - it usually happens during the initial project configuration - but still our aim was for it to be relatively easy.
-It happens entirely within the API Harmonization server - so inside the api-harmonization application.
+It happens entirely within the configuration, inside the @o2s/configs.integrations package that is shared across other apps.

 Thanks to the normalized data model, replacing an integration is completely transparent to the frontend application.